-- C341 UTINs should plan to attend every lecture to solidify their own knowledge, answer questions, and help participate in small group discussion with student.
+- B+ minimum required from taking this course previously. - C341 UTINs should plan to attend every lecture to solidify their own knowledge, answer questions, and help participate in small group discussion with student.
 If a UTIN cannot attend either lecture section in person, then they may catch up by watching lecture videos.
 (3 hours/week) - UTINs will be assigned one-two weekly discussion sections based on openings in their schedule.
 In discussion, UTINs will guide and facilitate the active participation of students.
 (1-2 hours/week) - UTINs have the option to lead a study session (office hours) each week. - Communicate with the instructor and complete occasional short teaching-related assignments. - Communicate effectively with the instructor, graduate AI, and peers to ensure that you are teaching information accurately.
 If you have questions, then please ask! - Study course materials so you can answer questions correctly. - Complete all assignments required for Chem-X371 as listed on Canvas.